-Sherwood's 2019-2039 Housing Needs Analysis (HNA), adopted by reference in the Comprehensive Plan, provides technical and factual background relating to current and future housing needs.
+Sherwood's 2019-2039 Housing Needs Analysis (HNA), adopted by reference in the City's Comprehensive Plan, provides technical and factual background relating to current and future housing needs.
+The Oregon Department of Land Conservation and Development acknowledged the HNA and no one appealed the document to the Land Use Board of Appeals.
 As state law requires, the HNA examines household growth based on Metro's coordinated forecast.
 The forecast includes growth in both areas within the city limits and areas currently outside the city limits that the City expects to annex for residential uses (Brookman area).
 The HNA identifies an additional 1,728 new households between 2019 and 2039.
 Sherwood must provide enough land to accommodate forecasted housing needs for the next 20 years which can be met through continued annexation of the Brookman area and planning for Sherwood West.